-The Victorian Department of Education and Training (DET) leads the national work to develop and report on the quality of vocational education and training (VET) in Victoria.
-The overarching aim of this work is to ensure the quality of government funded VET and outcomes from training benefits students, employers and the wider community.
+The Victorian Department of Education and Training (DET) leads a sophisticated program to analyse and report on the performance of vocational education and training (VET) in Victoria.
+The program aims to promote government-funded VET that is of high quality and provides outcomes that benefit students, employers and the wider community.

-all government-funded Victorian students who completed their training or left early from vocational training in the previous calendar year to participate.
-Students are able to complete the
+all government-funded Victorian students who completed their vocational training or left early from training in the previous calendar year to participate.
+The

-5 to 10 minute survey online, on their mobile device or by mail.
+5-10 minute survey can be completed online, on a mobile device or by mail.
 Students may also receive a phone call inviting them to participate.
-The questions include:

 - Did you achieve your main reason for training?